 In order to start the process you need to issue what is known as a Petition at your local County Court.
 You can get the forms either from the Court or there is helpful guidance on our website.
 You need to fill in the Divorce Petition, you need to enclose the original marriage certificate and the appropriate Court fee.
 The other side, your spouse, will then have to return what is known as the Acknowledgement of Service.
 Once that happens you will then be in a position to apply for the Decree Nisi of Divorce, otherwise known as the half way stage.
 Once Decree Nisi has been pronounced by the Court, and usually you do not need to attend Court for that or indeed any other part of the process, you can then apply 6 weeks later for Decree Absolute of Divorce.
 If you need any help or guidance regarding a divorce please feel free to telephone either me or indeed any one of my team for a confidential chat either on the telephone or to come to the office.

 My name is Maria Nicholas.
-I am a solicitor and a director at Guile Nicholas.
-I head our Court of Protection department and specialise in mental capacity law, as well as community care.
-Today I’m going to talk about the issue of mental capacity.
+I am a solicitor and a director at GN Law.
+I head our Court of Protection department and specialise in mental capacity law.
+In this video, I’m going to talk about the deprivation of liberty safeguards.